Private Detective Warning: December Scams Surge and How to Avoid Them

 What are the most common scams in Australia in December?

-When should I consider hiring a Private Detective?
-You should consider hiring a professional if you suspect you’ve been a victim of a high value scam, if you need to verify the legitimacy of a business before a large transaction, or if your identity has been compromised and you need to trace the source.
+You should consider hiring a professional if you suspect you’ve been a victim of a high-value scam, need to verify the legitimacy of a business before a significant transaction, or have had your identity compromised and need to trace the source.

-What is the “Stop, Check, Protect” method?
 It’s a safety guideline: Stop before sharing money or info; Check that the organisation is real by contacting them through official channels; and Protect yourself by acting quickly and reporting any suspicious activity.